bobdavies2000/OpenCVB/README.md

 ![A collage of images of a room AI-generated content may be incorrect.](media/62150eb1904b9faf9d77b56958341e17.png)

-**LineRGB_Basics:** *The presentation of the gravity vector has been updated.
+**Line_Basics:** *The presentation of the gravity vector has been updated.
 In the upper left image, the longest RGB line - the “Gravity RGB Vector” - is shown in yellow.
 The longest line parallel to gravity is preferred if available.
 The lower right image shows all the lines detected in the image while the lower left image shows the longest RGB lines and their age in frames.
 The upper right image shows the DepthRGB with the depth and depth range under the mouse.*

+# 2025 July 20th – Gravity Vector, Net8.0 changes, CamZed, Update_All.bat, and Menus.

+-   Over 1800 algorithms are included, averaging 37 lines of code per algorithm.
+-   The gravity RGB vector is always shown full-length to allow accurate comparisons.
+-   The main form for OpenCVB was rebuilt using .Net 8.0.
+    -   All the libraries and interfaces were rebuilt as well
+    -   This change required a complete review of the OpenCVB’s infrastructure.
+-   GIFBuilder has been converted to a .Net 8.0 console application.
+Update_All.bat fixed.
+-   UI_Generator converted to .Net 8.0 console application.
+VB_Classes project updated.
+-   The ZED camera support is using the NuGet package instead of a custom VB interface.
+    -   The new CamZed C\# class library was able to use NuGet but VB.Net could not.
+-   Install script (Update_All.bat) is a one-page file for the SDK and OpenCV downloads.
+    -   No more complicated .Net Framework or StereoLabs requirements.
+-   GIF algorithms are skipped during overnight testing – only leaf code for visualization.
+-   Better default setting for Histogram Bins with an override mechanism if needed.
+-   The main form will no longer have menus – they were never being used.
+-   For that first build after a download, build the UI_Generate project by itself.
+    -   The VBClasses build process uses UI_Generate in a pre-build event.
+    -   Alternatively, just build that first build again and UI_Generate will work.
+-   A log of previous changes is included at the bottom of this document.